 “I would definitely recommend working in the back of the house at first (as a server, captain, or in the kitchen).
 That will absolutely make you a better coordinator.” – Alyssa, San Clemente

 Not yet planning your wedding with one of these awesome coordinators?
 Let's be friends (and take the work off your plate)!
-Get started by touring Wedgewood Weddings Tapestry House or Wedgewood Weddings San Clemente to meet the team yourself!
-You can also browse through all of our locations here.
+Get started by touring any of our venues like Tapestry House or San Clemente to meet the team yourself!
+You can browse through all of our locations here.